FACxBeamery/tech-test-lyndsey/README.md

 * wonky styling problems
 * netlify deploy failing
 * some component front end testing has to be done in App due to state inheritance issues
+* duplicate cities on autosuggest due to "cities.json" npm package used containing duplicate cities.
+Results are rendered the same for multiple versions of the same city suggested.